-19 Requests for delayed admission will not be considered where a child has attended in a school Reception class for more than a half-term.
+&lt;sup>18 Requests for delayed admission will not be considered where a child has attended in a school Reception class for more than a half-term.
 This allows time for parents who are unsure about a child's readiness for school to try Reception.
 After half a term in school, we consider that a parent has taken up the child's offer of admission into school and we would not agree to delayed admission.

-- To start full-time at the beginning of the September term. - To start part-time at the beginning of term up to and no later than the end of the term before the 5th birthday. - To defer admission within the Reception year to the beginning of term on or after the 5th birthday. - To delay admission to the start of the September term of the next academic year (for summer-born children only).
+- To defer admission within the Reception year to the beginning of term on or after the 5th birthday. - To delay admission to the start of the September term of the next academic year (for summer-born children only).

 Parents can choose to accept the offer of admission into Reception for part-time rather than full-time attendance until the child is of compulsory school age.
-It is for the school to decide what the part-time offer is, and it is for theparent to decide whether to accept that part-time offer, for attendance to be full-time or for the offer of a place to be declined.
+It is for the school to decide what the part-time offer is and it is for the parent to decide whether to accept that part-time offer, for attendance to be full-time or for the offer of a place to be declined.
 Details of our part-time offer are available from the school office or on the school website.